 So how can things be different?
 What’s the long-term path to actual, comfortable success that you can afford?
 Well, when it comes to digital marketing, it’s search engine optimization (SEO).
-The massive surge of shoppers moving online due to Covid restrictions (some industries have seen year-on-year sales growth of up to 90%) will level out, but the stage has already been set.
+Each year, more and more shoppers are moving to order primarily online.
 The digital sphere can pretty much count as the whole sphere for lots of people, and that’s not changing any time soon.

 Some important things to know about the current state of SEO: